-Objectives of the Project: Our goal is to control leprosy and reduce it to insignificant levels with focus on awareness, prevention, treatment, and rehabilitation of leprosy patients to enable dignified living like any other citizen.
-The objective of the project is to create a robust system to address the imminent need to control leprosy from awareness to rehabilitation in put in on the healthcare map of our country.
+Goal: Elimination of leprosy (defined as interruption of transmission).
+Our goal is to control leprosy and reduce it to insignificant levels with focus on awareness, prevention, treatment, and rehabilitation of leprosy patients to enable dignified living like any other citizen.
+The objective of the project is to create a robust system to address the imminent need to control leprosy from awareness to rehabilitation and to put it on the healthcare map of our country.

-Our approach will be phased, and we will work in the following key areas:
+Our approach: We will follow a phased approach, and we will work in the following key areas: